Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Optimization DemoRequired 58% P reduction[8]Not Required

-River MileRM 85.2 (upstream)RM 68.8 (downstream = cumulative)
+River MileRM 85.2 (Upstream)RM 68.8 (Downstream)

 Williamson Herald — Franklin Appeal (Mar 2019) HC — Phosphorus from Franklin